Spinoza’s Psychological Theory

 III Proposition 9: Both insofar as the mind has clear and distinct ideas, and insofar as it has confused ideas, it strives, for an indefinite duration, to persevere in its being and it is conscious of this striving it has.

 IIIp9 suggests that Spinoza is a psychological egoist of some sort.
 That is, it suggests that he believes that what human beings desire to do is to secure their own interests (construed here as perseverance in being).
 Indeed Spinoza goes on to define desire at IIIp9 as human striving (or appetite) together with the consciousness of striving.
-So clearly human desire for Spinoza is part of the striving for perseverance in being and thus shares its character.
+So clearly human desire for Spinoza is, after a fashion, striving for perseverance in being and shares its character.

 There is some question, however, about what variety of psychological egoism Spinoza holds.
-Desire might be part of a striving for perseverance, after all, without all desires being desires for perseverance.
-One might have a strong instinctual desire for things which are instrumental to perseverance in being without desiring perseverance itself, for example.
-Or one might desire perseverance in being but also desire other kinds of things.
+Desire might be striving for perseverance in some sense, after all, without all desires being desires for perseverance.
+One might have a strong instinctual desire for things which are instrumental to perseverance in being without consciously desiring perseverance itself, for example.
+Or one might have perseverance in being as a conscious end but also desire other kinds of things.

 IIIp9 might be supposed to support a very strong version of psychological egoism, orthodox egoism (perhaps Delahunty, 221, holds this view).
 Orthodox egoism, is the view that human beings are always consciously selfish.
 Under this view, A consciously desires only those objects which benefit A, B desires only those objects which benefit B, and so on for all human beings.
 At IIIp9, Spinoza writes that the human mind seeks to persevere in being both insofar as it has clear and distinct ideas and insofar as it has confused ideas.
 It is natural to understand this claim to mean something like the following: